-According to published reports more than 130 million out-of-state visitors came to Florida in 2019 which was a record year for the state’s travel and tourism industry.
+According to published reports approximately 120 million out-of-state visitors came to Florida in 2021 which was a very story year for the state’s travel and tourism industry.
 From hundreds of miles of beautiful beaches to world class theme parks, Florida has just about anything a vacationer (or resident) can want.
 And if you have been here in the past, then you know about many of the amazing reasons to take a vacation to our beautiful state.

 - Great Weather